 Stand with your feet and legs together and your chest lifted.
 Sit back and down (as if you’re sitting in a chair).
 Beginners may find more support and stability with feet hip-width apart.
 Keep weight in your heels and raise arms overhead.

 “Your weight is put into your hip sockets to ensure your knees aren’t inching out in front of your toes,” Miller says.
 “Plus, this move is a whole-body toner, strengthening the hips, thighs, and calves, which makes the knee function better.”

 2. Peaceful Warrior Pose

-Step right foot forward with toes pointing straight.
-Turn left toes 45 degrees to the side and extend arms out with palms facing up.
+Step your right foot forward with toes pointing straight.
+Turn your left toes 45 degrees to the side and extend arms out with palms facing up.
 Bend right knee at a 90-degree angle, keeping it in line with ankle.

 This pose activates and strengthens the glutes, quads, and hamstrings — all muscles that help keep the knee in good shape, Miller says.

 Lie faceup with knees bent, feet on the floor shoulder-width apart, and arms down at your sides.
 Engage your glutes and push through heels to lift your body off the floor, so you’re resting on just your shoulders.

 “This is a great glute and hamstring strengthener, plus it works the IT band,” Miller says.
 “When the IT band is too lax, you’ll end up having knee pain.”